Skip to main content

 ServiceNow uses LangSmith, knowledge graph and MCP to orchestrate agents

-By pulling together a graph‑based representation of internal knowledge and a protocol for passing model state, ServiceNow aims to give its orchestration layer a clearer line of sight into each agent’s decisions.
-The real hook, however, is the tracing capability that lets developers watch the end‑to‑end journey of a request, spot bottlenecks and fine‑tune performance without guessing.
-In practice, that means a developer can follow a ticket from the moment a user raises it, through the various AI‑powered steps, all the way to resolution.
+By building a graph-based map of internal knowledge and a protocol for passing model state, ServiceNow appears to give its orchestration layer a better line of sight into each agent’s choices.
+The real hook is the tracing feature - it lets developers watch a request from start to finish, spot bottlenecks and tweak performance without guesswork.
+In practice, a dev can follow a ticket from the moment a user raises it, through the AI-powered steps, all the way to resolution.

-The result is a more observable, manageable system—something that has been hard to achieve at scale.
-This context frames the following statement about the integrated stack and its standout tracing feature.
+The outcome?
+A system that feels more observable and manageable, something that has been hard to pull off at scale.
+This sets the stage for the integrated stack and its standout tracing capability.

 ServiceNow has integrated their knowledge graph and Model Context Protocol (MCP) with LangGraph to create a comprehensive technology stack for agent orchestration across their platform.
 LangSmith tracing: The standout feature for agent development LangSmith offers detailed tracing capabilities by providing the input, output, context used, latency, token counts at every step of agent orchestration and helps users to improve the agents performance.
 The intuitive structuring of trace data into inputs and outputs for each node makes debugging significantly easier than parsing through logs.
 ServiceNow uses LangSmith's tracing capabilities to: - Debug agent behavior step-by-step: Understanding exactly how agents make decisions and where issues occur - Observe input/output at every stage: Seeing the context, latency, and token generation for each step in the agent workflow - Build comprehensive datasets: Creating golden datasets from successful agent runs to prevent regression Rigorous evaluation strategy with custom metrics ServiceNow implemented a sophisticated evaluation framework in LangSmith tailored to their multi-agent system.